Welcome to the home of

 Minnesota Inline Hockey

-The 2017 Minnesota Inline Hockey season has ended, thank you to everyone who played.
-The league will return the week of March 19, 2018 for the Spring season.
-The 2018 season will be Spring, Summer and Fall sessions each 9 weeks long.
-The Spring season will start for the first 3 weeks at Ken Yackel/Westside Arena and then move to Highland Arena for the remainder of the season.
-The Summer sessions will be Highland Arena, the Hopkins Pavilion will be closed for the summer in 2018.
+The 2020 Minnesota Inline Hockey season will return the week of March 23, 2020 for the Spring season.
+The 2020 season will be Spring, Summer and Fall sessions each 9 weeks long.
+The Spring season will start for the first few weeks at Ken Yackel/Westside Arena and then move to Highland Arena for the remainder of the season.
+The Summer sessions will be Highland Arena, the Hopkins Pavilion will host the Premier league in the summer.
 The Fall season will start at Highland Arena and end at Ken Yackel Westside Arena.

 Call Greg at 651-354-7310 for questions and registration information.